ilovepku/expo-iomb-library/README.md

 A React Native wrapper for native IOMb SDKs, providing seamless integration with the IOMb analytics and tracking functionality in your Expo/React Native applications.

+> **Note**: Currently, this library only supports iOS.
+Android support is planned for a future release.

 ## Features

 - 📊 Session configuration and management